rsksmart/rif-relay-contracts/Readme.md

     - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be removed on the available verifiers.
     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**.
 If you want to modify just one or few verifiers, please specify it with the argument `--verifier-list` in a comma-separated format: `npx hardhat remove-tokens --network <NETWORK_NAME> --token-list <TOKEN_ADDRESSES> --verifier-list <address1,address2>`

+### Managing destination contracts

+Once the smart contracts are deployed, contracts must be individually allowed to be able to work with the RIF Relay system.
+In the same way, contracts can be removed from the list of previously allowed contracts.
+There are some helpful commands for this:

+1. To allow a specific contract, run `npx hardhat allow-contracts --network <NETWORK_NAME> --contract-list <CONTRACT_ADDRESSES>` where:
+    - `<CONTRACT_ADDRESSES>` is a comma-separated list of the contract addresses to be allowed on the available verifiers
+    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
+This should be the same network name as the one used to deploy the contracts**
+If you want to modify just one or few verifiers, please specify it with the argument `--verifier-list` in a comma-separated format: `npx hardhat allow-contracts --network <NETWORK_NAME> --contract-list <CONTRACT_ADDRESSES> --verifier-list <address1,address2>`
+2. To query allowed contracts run `npx hardhat allowed-contracts --network <NETWORK_NAME>`.
+This will display them on the console.
+If you want to query just one or few verifiers, please specify it with the argument `--verifier-list` in a comma-separated format: `npx hardhat allowed-contracts --network <NETWORK_NAME> --verifier-list <address1,address2>`
+3. To remove a specific contract, run `npx hardhat remove-contracts --network <NETWORK_NAME> --contract-list <CONTRACT_ADDRESSES>` where:
+    - `<CONTRACT_ADDRESSES>` is a comma-separated list of the contract addresses to be removed on the available verifiers.
+    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
+This should be the same network name as the one used to deploy the contracts**.
+If you want to modify just one or few verifiers, please specify it with the argument `--verifier-list` in a comma-separated format: `npx hardhat remove-contracts --network <NETWORK_NAME> --contract-list <CONTRACT_ADDRESSES> --verifier-list <address1,address2>`

 ### UtilToken Minting